kubernetes/enhancements/keps/sig-storage/5541-pvc-last-used-time-status-field/README.md

 Go in to as much detail as necessary here.
 This might be a good place to talk about core concepts and how they relate.
 -->

+- Definition of 'last used': For the purposes of this KEP, a PVC is considered 'last used' when the last Pod referencing it has been deleted/terminated.
+Since multiple Pods can share the same PVC, its important to update the last used status when the last Pod referencing it goes down.
+- Granularity: The timestamp represents the last time the PVC was referenced by a Pod, not continuous usage tracking.
+A PVC re-mounted by a long-running Pod will show the time it was last used, not "now".

 ### Risks and Mitigations